appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/js-errors.md

 #### Cause

-While working with [Tables](/reference/widgets/table/) or [Lists](/reference/widgets/list), you may encounter this error, as the data property expects an [Array](https://www.w3schools.com/js/js\_arrays.asp) of objects which might not match the data type of the [API](/core-concepts/connecting-to-data-sources/authentication/) response.
+While working with [Tables](/reference/widgets/table/) or [Lists](/reference/widgets/list), you may encounter this error, as the data property expects an array of objects which might not match the data type of the API response.

 #### Solution

 The solution to this is to bind the array inside the response object or transform the response object using JavaScript.
-Take an example response of the fetch users [API](/core-concepts/connecting-to-data-sources/authentication) as below.
+Take an example response of the fetch users API as below.
 Binding it to a [table](/reference/widgets/table/) directly would lead to an error.

 ```javascript